Halifax (bank): The Enoch Hill era

 By 1928 Halifax was in the unique position of having the two largest building societies in the country and they decided to merge.
 The Halifax Equitable Building Society had been formed in 1871 and it too grew rapidly.
 By 1911 it claimed to be the 11th largest; third by 1921 and second by 1924.
 At the time of the merger the Halifax Permanent had assets of £33m and the Equitable £14m.
-One of the features of the Equitable was that it had formed its own bank in 1900 - the Halifax Equitable Bank.
+One of the features of the Equitable was that it had formed its own bank in 1900—the Halifax Equitable Bank.
 Although independent from the building society, only society members could buy shares.
 The Equitable Bank was sold to the Bank of Liverpool and Martins on the grounds that banking was best left to specialists.
-The Halifax Permanent Building Society paralleled the Equitable by forming its own bank in 1910 – the Halifax and District Permanent Banking Co – but that was sold in 1917.
+The Halifax Permanent Building Society paralleled the Equitable by forming its own bank in 1910—the Halifax and District Permanent Banking Company—but that was sold in 1917.
 Following the merger, branches were quickly opened in a number of leading cities: Aberdeen, Birmingham and Cardiff in 1929; and Belfast, Derby and Newcastle in 1930.
 On the back of the expansion in branches and agencies, and helped by the boom in private housing, assets increased from £47m after the 1928 merger to £123m in 1938.
 That was the year in which Sir Enoch Hill retired, at the age of 72, having been in charge of the Halifax for 35 years.
-He had been Chairman of The National Association of Building Societies from 1921 to 1933; the first Secretary of the International Congress of Building Societies in 1914 and knighted in 1928.
+He had been Chairman of the National Association of Building Societies from 1921 to 1933; the first secretary of the International Congress of Building Societies in 1914 and was knighted in 1928.

 New head office

 A new head office was built at Trinity Road, Halifax, in 1973.
 The distinctive diamond-shaped building was used on marketing material during the 1980s and 1990s.
-Underneath the building is a specially constructed deedstore which is used to store property deeds for a one-off charge of £10.
-It is computerised and could originally be filled with Halon gas in the event of fire.
-Its importance has diminished in recent years because property data is now kept on a central database kept by HM Land Registry.
+Underneath the building is a specially constructed deedstore which is used to store property deeds.